sensu/sensu-docs/content/sensu-core/1.5/reference/filters.md

 {{< /highlight >}}

-_WARNING: Specifying a subscription/check pair in the check dependencies filter may impact Sensu's performance in large-scale installations._
+_WARNING: Specifying a subscription/check pair in the check dependencies filter may impact Sensu's performance in cases where the [events API][17] regularly returns thousands of events._

 dependencies |
 -------------|------